git/git.github.io/rev_news/draft/edition-1.md

 built-in.
 ```

-Doug Kelly also gave interesting specific information and pointed to a
+Doug Kelly also gave some interesting specific information and pointed to a
 web site more information.

-Thank you guys for these helpful answers!
+Thank you all for these helpful answers!

 ## Misc Git News